 Table of Contents:

 After the Merge’s success, the Ethereum network transitioned from a Proof of Work (PoW) consensus model into a Proof of Stake (PoS) one, making it a less energy-intensive blockchain.
 However, amid the numerous positives that the merge appears to have yielded, a threat of centralization is beginning to rear its ugly head.
-Thankfully, the Distributed Validator technology can address most of the problems that are associated to this danger.
+Thankfully, the Distributed Validator technology can address most of the problems that are associated with this danger.

 The task of validating the blockchain has fallen to staking clients instead of miners.
 Under PoS, the job of a crypto validator is to be responsible for verifying transactions and confirming or proposing to add new blocks to the blockchain network.
 If the validator's attestation or proposal is timely and accurate, they’ll earn rewards in ETH.